 Nora is fresh face to natural science illustration, joining the field as a mid-life career changer.
-She graduated from the University of Washington’s Natural Science Illustration program in Spring 2014, where she was voted the “most improved illustrator” by her classmates.
+She graduated from the University of Washington’s Natural Science Illustration program in Spring 2014.
 She spent most of her career in the high-tech field of geographic information systems and is a Certified GIS Professional (GISP).
-She sees science illustration and GIS as different sides of the same coin: they both portray abstractions of reality, with the same end goal of better understanding our world.
+She sees science illustration and GIS as different sides of the same coin: they both portray abstractions of reality, with the same end goal of gaining a better understanding our world.

 Nora’s science illustrations have been published in various scientific journals, and have been used for signage along the Oregon coast.
-Her paintings have been shown in solo shows in Lincoln City, Newport and Salem, and in various group shows in Portland, Seattle and McMinnville.
-She is the president of the Oregon Chapter of the Guild of Natural Science Illustrators, and is a member of the Oregon Botanical Artists and the GIS Certification Institute.
+Her paintings have been shown in solo shows in Lincoln City, Newport and Salem, and group shows in Portland, Seattle and McMinnville.
+She is the president of the Oregon Chapter of the Guild of Natural Science Illustrators, and is a member of the Oregon Botanical Artists and the GIS Certification Institute